 Address: Uraniastrasse 9, 8001.
 Tram 6, 7, 11, 13 – Rennweg

 Bahnhofstrasse is directly in front of the train station on the other side of the Landesmuseum.
-It is only 1 minute by foot.
+It is only 1 minute on foot.

 On this 1.4-kilometer-long street, we find luxury labels such as Louis Vuitton, Gucci, Cartier, Prada, Burberry, and more.
-We also have popular high street brands such as H&M and Mango.
-The shops range from jewelers, luxury watches, clothes, and more.
+We also have popular high-street brands such as H&M and Mango.
+The shops range from jewelers, to luxury watches, clothes, and more.

 During the Christmas season, Bahnhofstrasse is also lined up with pretty night lights.

 Most shops are open on weekdays from 9:00 AM to 8:00 PM, and Saturdays from 9:00 AM to 6:00 PM.
 However, each shop has its own opening hours.
 It is best to check directly with the store regarding its opening hours.

 Address: Bahnhofstrasse 8001 Zurich.
 Tram 4, 6, 7, 11, 13, 15, 17 – Bahnhofstrasse.

 Paradeplatz is 900 meters or 11 minutes by foot from the train station.

 Paradeplatz is the financial heart of Zurich in the middle of Bahnhofstrasse.
 It houses two of the biggest banks – UBS and Credit Suisse.
 Lots of smaller banks are also scattered nearby – Pictet, Julius Bär, Lombard Odier, and Safra Sarasin.
 It is one of the financial centers in the world.

 Address: Paradeplatz, 8001 Zurich.
 Tra, 2, 6, 7, 8, 9, 11, 13, 17 – Paradeplatz.